V2G-liberty/addon-v2g-liberty/v2g-liberty/DOCS.md

 ## Configuration

-If you've upgraded from an earlier version of V2G Liberty (also with the manual installation) you can normally skip steps 1 to 4.
+If you've upgraded from an earlier version of V2G Liberty (also with the manual installation) you can normally skip steps 1 to 4 and keep your old secrets.yaml at hand as you can copy most of these settings to the new settings screen (step 6).
+After that you might want to clear the yaml file as it is no longer needed.

 1. Go to the File Editor add-on `settings > add-ons > File Editor`.